houseofcat/turbocookedrabbit/README.md

 So what's the downside?
 It's slow, might need tweaking still... but ***it's slow***.
 At least compared to plain publishing.

- ### SECURITY WARNING:
+ ### SECURITY WARNING

- This doesn't really apply to RabbitMQ stuff, however, some forms of deflate/gzip and HttpRequests created a vulnerability by compression and then encrypting.
+ This doesn't really apply to my use cases, however, some forms of deflate/gzip combined some protocols created a vulnerability by compression and then encrypting.
 I would be terrible if I didn't make you aware of CRIME and BREACH attacks. https://crypto.stackexchange.com/questions/29972/is-there-an-existing-cryptography-algorithm-method-that-both-encrypts-and-comp/29974#29974

+So you can choose wisely :)

 </p>
 </details>